Hugo Nervo

 Hugo Martín Nervo (born January 6, 1991) is an Argentine professional footballer who plays as a defender for Huracán.

 Club career

 Nervo made his league debut for Arsenal de Sarandí in a 1–1 draw with San Lorenzo on April 3, 2009, for the 2009 Clausura tournament.

+On 23 July 2025, Nervo signed a contract with CA Huracán until December 2026.

 International career

 Nervo was called by coach Sergio Batista for the Argentina U-21 national team that finished third in the 2009 Toulon Tournament.
 The following year, he was selected for the Argentine U-20 squad to play the 2011 South American Youth Championship.